HL7/fhir-shorthand/input/pagecontent/reference.md

   * An asterisk, followed by
   * Any element or a path to any element, followed by
   * The word `only`, followed by
-  * A list including at least one valid datatype.
+  * A list including at least one valid datatype, with additional datatypes separated by the word `or` (see below).

-Here are some examples of angle brackets and curly braces in this IG:
+The following tables contain additional examples of angle brackets and curly braces used in this IG:

 | Angle Brackets | Substitute: | Example(s) |
 |--------|--------|---------|